gunjit-gyawali/Anime.Directory/README.md

 Show details

 ## Known Issues (Will fix)
-Trailer embed URL bug
+Trailer embed URL bug,
-Max 24 results, no pagination
+Max 24 results, no pagination,
 Search by title only